 No location, possibly due to absence of incomplete/outdated Maps API.
 Edit: Google Maps v10.6.2 works again on microG v0.2.6.13280

-Info: HERE WeGo supports public transit and offline maps, while Waze doesn’t.
+Info: HERE WeGo supports public transit and offline maps.
 Despite being funded by the Germany big 3 autos, the app looks dated and not as smooth as Google and iOS Maps.
-OsmAnd and MAPS.ME are open source and utilise OpenStreetMap.
+Organic Maps and OsmAnd are open source and utilise OpenStreetMap.
 They do not have public transport info though.
 Use Transportr for that.
-Maps is a fork of MAPS.ME without the proprietary bits and it’s available on F-Droid.
+Organic Maps is a fork of MAPS.ME without the proprietary bits and it’s available on F-Droid.

 App: Google Calendar